 The owner is responsible for screening and selection of the family to occupy the owner's unit.
 At or before PHA approval of the tenancy, RRHA must inform the owner that screening and selection for tenancy is the responsibility of the owner [24 CFR 982.307(a)(2)].
-RRHA must also inform the owner or manager or his/her rights and obligations under the Violence against Women Act of 2013 (VAWA) [24 CFR 5.2005(a)(2)].
+RRHA must also inform the owner or manager or his/her rights and obligations under VAWA [24 CFR 5.2005(a)(2)].